Bit-Programming/Calendar_Application/README.md

 # Calendar-Application
-A FOSS calendar application that features a todolist for each day as well as calendar reminders.
-This application is programmed using the Django python library.

-## Notice
-Currently, this application is very much WOP and is subject to many bugs and issues.
+A FOSS calendar application that allows uers to add items and color code them.

 ## Compiling
 Will put instructions later.